-No awards will be granted under the Restated 2013 Plan with respect to the additional 1,600,000 new shares of common stock that are being added to the plan as a result of the amendment and restatement, unless it is approved by our stockholders.
-If our stockholders approve the Restated 2013 Plan, neither the selection of individuals who will receive awards under the Restated 2013 Plan nor the amount of any such awards are yet determinable.
+No awards will be granted under the Second Amended 2013 Plan with respect to the additional 300,000 new shares of common stock that are being added to the plan as a result of the amendment and restatement, unless it is approved by our stockholders.
+If our stockholders approve the Second Amended 2013 Plan, neither the selection of individuals who will receive awards under the Second

+Amended 2013 Plan nor the amount of any such awards are yet determinable.
 Therefore, it is not possible to predict the benefits or amounts that will be received by, or allocated to, particular individuals or groups of participants.
-For details on awards granted under the 2005 Plan and the Original 2013 Plan in fiscal year 2013 to our Named Executive Officers and directors, see the Summary Compensation Table under "Executive Compensation-Summary Compensation" and the Director Compensation in 2013 table under "Director Compensation."
+For details on awards granted under the 2005 Plan and the 2013 Plan in fiscal year 2016 to our Named Executive Officers and directors, see the Summary Compensation Table under "Executive Compensation-Summary Compensation" and the Director Compensation in 2016 table under "Director Compensation."

-Our board believes that approval of the Restated 2013 Plan is in our company's best interest in order to continue the purposes of our equity compensation program and provide competitive incentives for eligible participants.
-Our board believes that substantial equity ownership encourages management to take actions favorable to our long-term interests and those of our stockholders.
-Accordingly, equitybased compensation makes up a significant portion of the overall compensation of our executive officers.
-In addition, we grant unvested equity-based awards to most of our newly-hired, full-time employees, and directors, and our directors and many employees are periodically eligible thereafter for additional equity awards.
-Our board believes that stockholder approval of the Restated 2013 Plan will allow us to continue the use of equity compensation as a component of a competitive, but measured, overall compensation program.
+Our board of directors believes that approval of the Second Amended 2013 Plan is in our company's best interest in order to continue the purposes of our equity compensation program and provide competitive incentives for eligible participants.
+Our board of directors believes that substantial equity ownership encourages management to take actions favorable to our longterm interests and those of our stockholders.
+Accordingly, equity-based compensation makes up a significant portion of the overall compensation of our executive officers.
+In addition, we grant unvested equity-based awards to most of our newly-hired, full-time employees, and our non-employee directors, and our non-employee directors and many employees are periodically eligible thereafter for additional equity awards.
+Our board of directors believes that stockholder approval of the Second Amended 2013 Plan will allow us to continue the use of equity compensation as a component of a competitive, but measured, overall compensation program.

-Our board of directors recommends a vote "FOR" approval of the amendment and restatement of the Streamline Health Solutions, Inc. 2013 Stock Incentive Plan as set forth in this Proposal 3.
+Our board of directors recommends a vote "FOR" approval of the Streamline Health Solutions, Inc. Second Amended and Restated 2013 Stock Incentive Plan as set forth in this Proposal 3.